aliparlakci/bulk-downloader-for-reddit/README.md

 ---

 ## Running the script
-**IMPORTANT** You *MUST* be in the directory where script.py is located when running.
-Otherwise the program will not run correctly.

 **WARNING** *DO NOT* let more than *1* instance of script run as it interferes with IMGUR Request Rate.

 ### Starting for the first time